 What sets DPN apart from other repository solutions is the business model that provides long-term support of deposited content upon deposit.
 Members pay a membership fee that allows for participation in DPN Core.
 Should members decide that they could no longer participate for any reason (including failure of their institution) the content remains protected in the DPN Core system for the long term.
 The deposit agreements that are signed upon deposit of the content specify that members can choose to pass along the deposited content to another party should an institution decide that it can no longer maintain custody.
 These agreements and the business model support the succession of the content for future scholars.

 The DPN system was developed by the support of membership fees paid by the 60+ DPN Charter Members.
 Those Charter Members pay an annual membership fee of $20,000 and they may deposit up to 5TB annually as a part of their membership.
 The DPN Board is currently examining the membership model to ensure the long-term sustainability of DPN and DPN programs.
 We believe it is important to have a model that supports all kinds of institutions that have unique and valuable content that must be passed forward to future scholars.

-Mary Molinaro serves as the Chief Operating Officer and Service Manager for DPN.
+Mary Molinaro serves as the Executive Director for DPN.
 Mary previously was a faculty member at the University of Kentucky Libraries and served as director of the Research Data Center in her most recent position there.
 Her work and research interests include digital preservation, personal digital archiving, and digital library development.
 She serves as an instructor and is on the Steering Committee for the Digital Preservation Outreach and Education (DPOE) program at the Library of Congress.
 Mary has great interest in supporting library infrastructure and planning in developing nations.
 She has done extensive work with libraries in Ecuador and served as a Fulbright Senior Specialist in Tunisia.